 Keep the receipt of your case number, the name of the judge, trustee, a court date for the “meeting of creditors”.
 Read out all the information carefully that you get from the Trustee.
-Follow the information and do whatever is asked by the Trustee. to know about your repayment plan and for how many years you will have a repayment plan.
+Follow the information and do whatever is asked by the Trustee.
+Attend all court appearancesto know about your repayment plan and for how many years you will have a repayment plan.

 After filing, you can no longer change your mind to withdraw.
 Because, the “automatic stay” begins.
-There are .
+There are some other things you should do after filing DIY chapter 13 bankruptcy.
 Such as:

-1. .
+1. Don’t miss the last credit counseling session.
 This will take an hour or so where you will need to watch a video and answer a few questions.
 Then, pay the fee and print the certificate number.
 Send your certificate number to the right place.
 You will get a letter telling you where you need to send this information.
 After you get the final documents in your mail, start making monthly payments to the Trustee.

-2. You need to as per the proposed debt-repayment plan.
+2. You need to make your first payment to the bankruptcy trustee within 30 days of filingas per the proposed debt-repayment plan.
 The proposed monthly payment will be based on your “disposable income”.

-3. You should as long as receive any correspondence from the trustee or the court.
+3. You should give a response to the trusteeas long as receive any correspondence from the trustee or the court.

 4. You should attend the meeting of creditors on the stipulated date and time.
 Don’t ignore the meeting as you will be asked some basic questions by the trustee and creditor.

-5. You should .
+5. You should attend the “confirmation hearing”.
 The “confirmation hearing” will be held just after the “creditors meeting” is done.

 6. Once you get the court approved repayment plan, then you’ll be able to get the 3-5 years of repayment period.

-8. Lastly, you along with reports of total expenditure in the bankruptcy court.
+8. Lastly, you must file your annual incomealong with reports of total expenditure in the bankruptcy court.